Hurricane Dorian victims reunite with their beloved pets weeks after storm

 She thought she’d never see the dog again.
 But Big Dog Ranch Rescue helped her locate Emma.
 On their rescue trip to the Bahamas, they found Emma, and flew her back to Florida, where she was reunited with her owner.

-“Lots of tears…,” Aylen said, “absolutely thrilled to pieces to have her back.”
+“Lots of tears,” Aylen said, “absolutely thrilled to pieces to have her back.”

 Big Dog Ranch is one of a handful of animal rescue groups helping pets impacted by Hurricane Dorian.
-The Humane Society of the Grand Bahamas reported having almost 200 dogs that were in its shelters when the hurricane hit.
+The Humane Society of the Grand Bahamas reported having almost 200 dogs in its shelters when the hurricane hit.
 The storm killed over half of them.

 Simmons said the dogs her group has rescued from the Bahamas were taken to Florida by boat or plane.
 Once the dogs arrive, they are taken to a shelter and fully examined.
 The staff runs tests on each and nurses them back to health since many were found badly injured.